Kenrick Monk: Swimming career

 Monk competed in his first Commonwealth Games in 2006, after being asked to fill in for Ian Thorpe.
 He finished seventh in the 100m freestyle event, and ninth in the 200m.
 As a member of the Australian men's relay team, he won gold in the 4×100-metre medley (as a heat swimmer) and bronze in the 4×200-metre freestyle.
 Later that year he competed in the 2006 Pan Pacific Swimming Championships, finishing sixth in the 200-metre freestyle, and taking the bronze medal in the men's 4×100-metre and 4×200-metre freestyle relay events.

 Monk came fourth in the 200-metre freestyle at his first World Aquatics Championship in 2007, an achievement that he regarded as one of his best.
 He was part of the Australian team that won a silver medal in the corresponding relay event.

 In 2008, Monk won two gold medals at the FINA Short Course World Championships in the 200m freestyle individual competition and the men's 4×200-metre freestyle relay.
 This led to the 2008 Beijing Olympics, although there he was less successful, finishing 22nd in the 200-metre freestyle event.

 After the disappointment of the Beijing Olympics, Monk announced that he was moving to Brisbane to train with Olympic gold medallist and world record holder Stephanie Rice under coach Michael Bohl.
 Subsequently he finished third in the 4×200-metre freestyle relay at the 2009 World Aquatics Championship and fifth in the individual 200-metre freestyle.
 His second Commonwealth Games was the following year, in 2010, where Monk won silver in the individual 200 m freestyle and gold in the 4×200-metre freestyle relay.

 In 2012, in the 200-metre freestyle, Monk finished 2nd behind Thomas Fraser-Holmes at the Australian trials in Adelaide and qualified for the London Olympics.
-In London, he could not enter the final of the 200-metre freestyle, finishing 7th in his semi-final, and finished 5th in the final with the Australian 4×200-metre freestyle relay team.
+In London, he finished 13th in the individual 200-metre freestyle and 5th in the 4×200-metre freestyle relay.